 I am an environmental advocate and conscious artist and feel passionate about making something positive out of this regretful situation, while simultaneously raising awareness of the plight of native animals.
 Native animal conservation is intrinsically linked to the control of the population of wild foxes and rabbits in Australia.
 The Australian Government has measures to ensure the ongoing survival of our endangered native species, and this includes careful culling to control invasive species.
 Usually the culled animal remains would be left to rot, like in the image above, but instead, I attain their skins and create art, rather than see them go to waste.
 This is ethical, ecological and conservational taxidermy.
 Taxidermy which also aims to bring attention to these issues in hopes that more people look deeper and take action to protect our environment.

-The foxes and hares in my work are dressed in costumes from all corners of the globe.
+The animals in my work are dressed in costumes from all corners of the globe.
 They represent how these animals have migrated to many continents of the world, have urbanised themselves and adapted to many different situations and environments – sometimes destructively so.
-My work explores parallels with human settlement throughout the ages and entertains the idea that soon enough, there may be humans (and hares!) on the moon.
+My work explores parallels with human settlement throughout the ages and entertains the idea that soon enough, there may be humans (and rabbits) on the moon.

 If you feel strongly about saving native animal lives, please keep in mind that domestic cats are huge problem too.
 If you have an outdoor cat please put a big colourful cat scrunchie on it’s neck, as well as a bell.
 This will save the lives of native birds who have keen colour vision, while mice whose colour vision isn’t as good will still be caught.
 Your cat will look very dapper while being a bit more eco-friendly.
 Marsupials who are usually out at night when vision is difficult can be saved if you bring your cat in from dusk to dawn.
 Everyone’s efforts in their own backyards, even in urban areas, have an impact on the whole ecosystem and can help conserve Australia’s unique native animals for future generations.